zuri-lang/zurilang.org/src/standard/http.md

 Writes data to the response stream.

-> This method should be prefered over writing directly to the body
+> This method should be preferred over writing directly to the body
 > property to prevent unexpected behaviors.

 ##### Parameters